Voice AI Platform Pricing India: What ₹6/Min Actually Covers in 2026

 | Vapi | USD-denominated | Billed in dollars; exchange-rate exposure for Indian teams; provider costs often pass-through |

-The two angles most competitor pages skip entirely: (1) whether the free trial actually requires a credit card, and (2) whether multilingual Indian-language support is included or an add-on.
-Bolti's 50-minute free trial requires no card, and Hindi, Tamil, Telugu, Marathi, Bengali, Gujarati, and 80+ other languages are available at the same ₹7/min rate.
+The two angles most competitor pages skip entirely are whether the free trial actually requires a credit card, and whether multilingual Indian-language support is included or treated as an add-on.
+Bolti's 50-minute free trial requires no card, and Hindi, Tamil, Telugu, Marathi, Bengali, Gujarati, and 80+ other languages are available at the same ₹6/min rate.

 A few things are outside the per-minute charge:

-- Phone number rental: If you use a Bolti-provisioned number rather than your own SIP trunk, there's a monthly number fee (check Bolti's full pricing breakdown for current rates)
+- Phone number rental: If you use a Bolti-provisioned number rather than your own SIP trunk, there is a monthly number fee (check Bolti's full pricing breakdown for current rates).

 How does this compare to building your own stack?

-A rough cost breakdown for a self-built stack handling 1,000 minutes/month:
+A rough cost breakdown for a self-built stack handling 1,000 minutes/month shows:

 - Deepgram STT: ~$0.0043/min × 1,000 = ~₹360